 Even if you’re not a parent, you probably find that getting ready to go out the door in the morning is one of the most complex and stressful times of your day.
 You trip over the cat on the way to the bathroom.
 You create a complex blend of müslix with fresh fruit only to realise you’re out of milk and any sort of milk…

 I like helping people to discover their own potential.
-Full-time parent & software-developer, part-time teacher & musician, born in Canada, living in Berlin.
+He/him.
+Full-time parent & software developer, part-time teacher & musician.